ruchigarg-DS/texas-bid-prediction/README.md

 Do NOT send code or model objects.

 ## The Next Steps
 If you're willing and your submission warrants, we'll ask for a follow-on interview.
 During that conversation we'll be figuring out if there's a mutual fit between your career aspirations and CloudFrame's opportunities for Data Scientists.
 Relevant to this submission, we'll ask you to walk through, in code, how you tuned the chosen algorithm and trained the best model.
-We'll want you to describe verbally the entire process, including:
+We'll want you to describe the entire process verbally, including:
 * Data munging.
 * Data visualization and exploration.
 * Feature engineering.